FINitenet/renlab_tailing_trimming_20240111/README.md

-This pipeling is python script for analysis plant miRNA taling and trimming.
+This pipeline is python script for analysis plant miRNA taling and trimming.